candide-guevara/candide-guevara.github.io/_posts/language/0000-00-00-go-language.md

   method2() int
 }

-type Klass struct { /* defines wtf, method1, method2 */ }
+type Klass struct { /* defines method1, method2 */ }

 func main() {
    var i2 If2 = &Klass{}
    var i1 If1 = i2 // works !
-   // Even if Klass implements ALL interfaces, what counts is `i2` interface type.
+   // Even if Klass implements ALL interfaces, what counts is `i1` interface type.
-   //var i3 If1 = i2
+   //var i3 If2 = i1
 }
 ```